-The CONSULTANT must develop a performance evaluation framework designed to evaluate the alternatives.
-The CONSULTANT will determine the appropriate performance metrics for testing transportation alternatives.
-The CONSULTANT should structure measures using the MPO's Metropolitan Transportation Plan (MTP's) goals and objectives.
-The MTP is the performance framework foundation with measures addressing each goal related to regional mobility, connectivity, equity, safety, environmental, and others as appropriate to identify the strategies/projects (alternatives) that best meet the region's performance standards.
+The CONSULTANT must work with the client and if applicable, the CTT, to develop a performance evaluation framework designed to evaluate the alternatives.
+The CONSULTANT will determine the appropriate performance metrics to support the evaluation framework to test the transportation alternatives.
+Measures will be structured using the goals developed and approved in the Metropolitan Transportation Plan.
+The MTP goals will form the foundation of the performance framework with measures defined to address each goal related to regional mobility, connectivity, equity, safety, environmental, and others as appropriate to identify the strategies/projects (alternatives) that best meet the region's performance standards.
 Tools, models, and data used in this analysis will include a GIS-level assessment of human and environmental goals/impacts associated with the alternatives.
-Travel demand model outputs, traffic and turning movement counts and analysis, and crash data that are already available for the corridor to calculate performance.
-The CONSULTANT will identify and supply a list of relevant data.
+Travel demand model outputs, traffic and turning movement counts and analysis, crash data, etc. that are already available for the corridor, provided by the client, will be used to calculate performance.
+The CONSULTANT will work with the client to identify and supply a list of relevant data.